kangwijen/orchestrix/README.md

 - [ ] Remove a volume
 - [ ] Inspect a volume
 - [ ] Mount a volume to a container
+- [ ] Unmount a volume from a container

 System Management
 - [ ] Get Docker version & info